Genez-io/deployapps-landing-page/content/posts/integrating_github_actions_with_genezio_for_cicd.md

 Click New repository secret and name it `GENEZIO_TOKEN`.

-Enter your Genezio API key as the value.
+Enter your DeployApps API key as the value.

 By referring to it as `${{ secrets.GENEZIO_TOKEN }}` in your workflow file, GitHub Actions can securely use it without exposing it in logs or to unauthorized users.